edbiomedai/scmorph/paper/paper.md

-`SPACe` [@StossiEtAl2024], `scmorph` offers (i) interpretable batch correction techniques compatible with single-cell profiles, (ii) enhanced feature selection with an adapted Chatterjee correlation coefficient or Kruskal-Wallis test [@LinHan2021; @KruskalWallis1952], (iii) lineage trajectory inference [@StreetEtAl2018; @RouxdeBezieuxEtAl2024], and (iv) the option to analyse multi-nucleated cells.
+`SPACe` [@StossiEtAl2024], `scmorph` offers (i) interpretable batch correction techniques compatible with single-cell profiles, (ii) enhanced feature selection with an adapted Chatterjee correlation coefficient or Kruskal-Wallis test [@LinHan2021; @KruskalWallis1952], and (iii) lineage trajectory inference [@StreetEtAl2018; @RouxdeBezieuxEtAl2024].
 Compared to `pycytominer`, `scmorph` also performs single-cell based hit calling.
 And unlike `SPACe`, `scmorph` is agnostic to the segmentation and feature extraction methods used upstream and therefore compatible with CellProfiler. `scmorph` also benefits from improvements of `AnnData` and `scanpy`, such as enabling out-of-core processing crucial to big data analysis [@VirshupEtAl2024; @WolfEtAl2018].

+`scmorph` aims to complement rather than replace traditional aggregate analysis.
+We recommend its use in experiments where heterogeneous cells or cell-state specific responses to treatments are expected.
+In more traditional drug discovery campaigns, `scmorph` may be of more limited use due to slower runtimes and because outputs require more careful interpretation.
+Nevertheless, we envision that tools offered in `scmorph` such as the interpretable batch correction could find broad application prior to aggregation even in traditional imaging campaigns.

 Already, `scmorph` has been used to quality control morphological profiling experiments involving differentiating liver cells [@GrahamEtAl2025]. `scmorph`